 Name the duplicate layer if you’d like, and click OK.

-Now that your image is duplicated, you need to flip it to create the area of the image that will act as the reflection.
+Now that your image is duplicated, you need to flip the image layer to create the area of the image that will act as the reflection.
 To do this, press Control + T (Win) or Command + T (Mac) to select the image.

 Then, head to Edit > Flip Vertical or right-click or Control + click the image and select Flip Vertical.

-This flips this selection, and you can click and drag it so that it now appears below the original image, flipped upside-down like a reflection.
+This flips the selection, and you can click and drag it so that it now appears below the original image, flipped upside-down like a reflection.

 In the Motion Blur window, set the angle and distance (amount of blur shown).
 You’ll see the changes reflected in the image, so you can play around with the angle and distance until it looks right.